Background Information about Probate

 ► Does it matter whether the person who died left a Will?

-The property of a person who does not have a Will passes to a person's heirs in the amounts set out by Alaska law.
+If the person who died did not have a will, Alaska law lists how the property is passed to their heirs.
 A person who did not make a Will is said to have died "intestate."
 For more information, see Death Without a Will - Intestacy.

 ► How long does a probate take?